zvikesh/open-sql/src/refactor_use_case.md

     "1.
 Create a table lt_product with unique Materials as per 7.5 Operators.

     "2.
-Create a table lt_product with unique Materials FOR GROUPS opeator on lt_product_plant grouping by product field.
+Create a table lt_product with unique materials using FOR GROUPS opeator on lt_product_plant grouping by product field sorted by products in ascending order.

   ENDMETHOD.